 - 11.1.
-In endeavouring to invest in the best financial interests of the beneficiaries, the Trustee has elected to invest through pooled funds.
+In endeavouring to invest in the best financial interests of the beneficiaries, the Trustee has elected to invest in QIAIF structures with parallel pooled funds.
 As such, it cannot directly influence the social, environmental and ethical policies and practices of the companies in which the pooled funds invest.
 The Trustee will therefore rely on the policies and judgement of its investment manager.
-The Trustee will periodically review the policies of its investment manager. - 11.2.
+The Trustee will periodically review the policies of its investment manager.
+The Trustee ESG description applies to the equity and corporate bond holdings and does not consider cash or government bonds. - 11.2.
 However, the Trustee must consider all factors that have the ability to impact the financial performance of the Plan's investments over the appropriate time horizon.
 These include, but are not limited to, environmental, social and governance (ESG) factors.
 The Trustee believes that companies with high ESG credentials maintain strong relationships with customers, suppliers, employees, governments, regulators, providers of capital and society as a whole.
 This is evidenced by a positive corporate culture, ensuring compliance with laws and regulations, the health and safety of employees, considering their impact on communities and the environment and having an appropriate governance structure. - 11.3.
 The Trustee recognises that ESG/Climate Change factors can influence the investment performance of the Plan's investments and, therefore, it is in the members' and Plan's best long-term interests that such factors are taken into account in the investment process.
 Consequently, the Trustee will consider and assess the investment managers' policy and approach to ESG/Climate Change when selecting and monitoring managers.
 This includes the investment managers' policy on voting and engagement.